Golfer Kang taken to hospital after mid-round withdrawal

 Last updated on .From the section Golf

-Danielle Kang went straight to hospital after pulling out of the first round of an LPGA event at the 14th hole.
+Danielle Kang was admitted to hospital after withdrawing in the opening round of the LPGA's Drive On Championship at the 14th hole.

-The American, 30, revealed on Instagram that she had been treated for a respiratory infection and severe nausea following her withdrawal from the Drive On Championship.
+In a post on Instagram, the American, 30, said she had been treated for a respiratory infection and severe nausea.

 Kang took time off from the tour last year after being diagnosed with a tumour on her spine.